 Ask a Baltimore Car Accident Injury Lawyer About GEICO Insurance Claims

-At the Law Offices of Randolph Rice, we deal with GEICO claims on a weekly basis.
+At the Rice, Murtha & Psoras, we deal with GEICO claims on a weekly basis.
 We know how the company operates and the methods adjusters use to keep your settlement low.
 Dealing with GEICO or any other insurance company on your own can be intimidating.
 You can fall into traps.
 The insurance adjuster may get you to incriminate yourself, and undermine your case and eventual payout.
 Hiring a lawyer protects you from insurance company tricks and can drive up your eventual settlement.
 Please contact our Baltimore-based team today for a free consultation.